 Lab safety training for laboratory users is now available.
-This is your annual refresher for 2016.
-This training is for people that have already completed Lab Safety for New Employees.
+This is your annual refresher for the 2016-17 school year.
+This training is for people that have already completed Lab Safety for New Personnel.
 The link can be found here:

 All lab workers that are not Radiation workers must also take the Radiation Safety Frequenter Orientation for Non-Radiation Workers and quiz (15 minutes).

 CONTRACTORS: When the software prompts you for your NetID, please enter the company you work for.